Geometrization of Graphs: Towards Bounding the Chromatic Number via High-Dimensional Embedding: Hyper ear decomposition

 \section{Hyper ear decomposition}

-In this section, we aim to establish some lemmas of {\it ear decomposition} in higher-dimensional spaces.
-Let $K$ be a $(d-1)$-dimensional topological hypergraph whose $1$-skeleton is $d$-connected.
-Note that the $d$-connected $(d-1)$-dimensional topological hypergraph contains a subgraph $G_0$ which is homeomorphic to $S^{d-1}$.
-We describe here a simple recursive procedure for generating any such hypergraph starting with an arbitrary $(d-1)$-sphere of the $(d-1)$-dimensional topological hypergraph.
+In this section, we establish several lemmas on {\it ear decomposition} in higher-dimensional spaces.
+Let $G$ be a $(d-1)$-dimensional topological hypergraph which is $1$-sphere connected.
+Note that the $1$-sphere connected $(d-1)$-dimensional topological hypergraph contains a subgraph $G_0$ which is homeomorphic to $S^{d-1}$.
+We describe here a simple recursive procedure for generating any such hypergraph starting with an arbitrary $(d-1)$-sphere in the $(d-1)$-dimensional topological hypergraph.

 \begin{definition}[{\it hyper ear}] Let $F$ be a subgraph of a $(d-1)$-dimensional topological hypergraph $G$.
-A {\it hyper ear} of $F$ in $G$ is a nontrivial $(d-1)$-ball in $G$ whose boundary lies in $F$ but whose internal vertices do not. \end{definition}
+A {\it hyper ear} of $F$ in $G$ is a nontrivial $(d-1)$-ball in $G$ whose boundary lies in $F$ but whose interior vertices are not contained in $F$. \end{definition}